Decay scheme: Gold-198

-A somewhat more complicated scheme is shown here: the decay of the nuclide ^{198}Au which can be produced by irradiating natural gold in a nuclear reactor. ^{198}Au decays via beta decay to one of two excited states or to the ground state of the mercury isotope ^{198}Hg.
+A somewhat more complicated scheme is shown here.

+^{198}Au can be produced by irradiating natural gold in a nuclear reactor. ^{198}Au decays via beta decay to one of two excited states or to the ground state of the mercury isotope ^{198}Hg.
 In the figure, mercury is to the right of gold, since the atomic number of gold is 79, that of mercury is 80.
-The excited states decay after very short times (2.5 and 23 ps, resp.; 1 picosecond is a millionth of a millionth of a second) to the ground state.
+The excited states decay after very short times (2.5 and 23 ps) to the ground state.